sparekh9/sparekh9.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I’m Siddharth, a Computer Science student at CMU, completing my undergraduate studies and transitioning into the fifth-year Master's program.
-My current research interests lie in the intersection of natural language processing, machine learning, and game theory - towards building intelligent systems using language agents.
+I’m Siddharth, a student at Carnegie Mellon University where I'm completing my Fifth-Year Master's in Computer Science.
+My current research interests lie in the intersection of factuality and knowledge representations within Large Language Models.

 I've worked extensively with Professor [Carolyn Rosé's][rose] Document Understanding Group at CMU's Language Technologies Institute - collaborating with [Armineh Nourbakhsh][nourbakhsh] on developing graph-based models for form processing, and robust evaluation metrics for document visual question answering.

-Zooming out, I often find myself along the confluence of mathematics and computer science hoping to find innovative applications with strong theoretical foundations.
+Zooming out, I often find myself digging into the weeds of deep neural networks hoping to uncover something interesting.

 Feel free to reach out to me to chat about my research or any shared interests!